greg-raven/Impeachment-Chronicles/_posts/2022-10-12-the-fbi-put-a-1-million-bounty-on-trump-as-the-bureau-sought-to-frame-him.md

 ---
-title: 'The FBI put a $1 million bounty on Trump as the Bureau sought to frame him'
+title: "The FBI put a $1 million bounty on Trump as the Bureau sought to frame him"
 layout: post
 author:
 - Gregg Jarrett